RedExecutor66/ds_prog3_files/README.md

 Program #3

-Name:
+Name:Jason Richmond

 COSC 2030

-Competing: YES or NO
+Competing: NO

-Best run time:
+Best run time: 19.8 seconds

 How to compile:

-Anything that doesn't work:
+Anything that doesn't work: N/A